mk-fg/hwctl/README.rst

 and invoke it via ``mpremote exec`` with those parameters in there (instead of more usual ``mpremote run rp2040-neopixels.py``)::

+  ## For more space/mem/import-time optimized version:
   % mpy-cross -march=armv6m -O2 rp2040-neopixels.py -o npx.mpy
   % mpremote cp npx.mpy :
+  ## ...or without mpy-cross: mpremote cp rp2040-neopixels.py :npx.py

+  ## Import and run with configuration tweaks
   % mpremote exec --no-follow 'import npx; npx.run_with_times(td_total=8*60)'

 All time-delta "td" parameters in addition to a fixed value in seconds accept